nhsengland/datascience-pd-newsletter/README.md

 - You can also update the wordle at the end of the newsletter going to [Custom Wordle](https://mywordle.strivemath.com/).
 Remember to keep the word short (5 letters) and related!
 - When finished, create a PR for it to be reviewed and once approved and pushed, an action should kick off to render it so it can be shared.
 - The link in the "about" section should be updated with the latest newsletter.
 Use this link to share the newsletter.
+- See the "Distributing the newsletter" section below for details on how to share the newsletter.

 ## Distributing the newsletter
 See the [Data Science Confluence page](https://nhsd-confluence.digital.nhs.uk/spaces/DAT/pages/565791242/DS+PD+Newsletter+and+event+calendar) for details of how and where to share the newsletter.